GeroZayas/gerozayas_portfolio_bravo/README.md

-# Gero Zayas Personal Website | Portfolio
+# Gero Zayas Personal Website | Portfolio | www.gerozayas.com

-## FIND ME AT: www.gerozayas.com

 ### I’m a hardworking programmer located in beautiful Barcelona with a passion for helping people and companies to get the best possible outcome.
 🗣️ Able to work in 🇬🇧 🇪🇸 🇩🇪 🇧🇷 🇮🇹 🇦🇩